alexgaas/agg/README.md

 See example in `golang/group/onecore/hashmap`

 ### Trie + Hash map
 We can employ a bitwise trie, assigning a separate hash map for each unique first bit of the key.
-This approach may be applied as basis for [parallel merge of hash maps](#parallel-merge-of-hash-maps) phase.
+As result, we get data structure is like a combination of a hash table and a shallow tree.
+#### Pros:
++ No need to rehash
++ Since data structure have relatively shallow tree (in average in 6 layers we can save about 33,5 millions keys/values), lookup will be much faster than traditional tree
+#### Cons:
+- Still slower than classic hash map, it has less predictable cache locality b/c HAMT by nature is tree.
+- Fits ideal for building immutable maps b/c has ability of tries to potentially share duplicated structure with other tries but does not work as good for aggregation problem.

 #### Example
-See example in `jvm/group/onecore/HashTrieMap`
+See example in `golang/group/base/hamt`

 ## One machine, multi-core